 Example panels from ANSYS FLUENT WIND MODULE

 Thanks to the customizable GUI available in ANSYS Fluent, engineers at LEAP Australia have also developed a streamlined and automated workflow for wind engineering studies (see above).
 The WIND MODULE accommodates many of the best practice guidelines and models required in an easy-to-follow workflow for new and existing users alike.
 This new WIND MODULE, combined with the increasing robustness and speed of ANSYS Fluent for handling large-scale complex grids of arbitrary quality, means that ANSYS is clearly the tool of choice for studies involving wind engineering and industrial aerodynamics.
-LEAP will be demonstrating the new WIND MODULE in a free webinar on April 29th (recording now available).

 Are you excited by what is now possible using CFD in wind engineering?
 Check out this video from the RMIT University UAS Research Team and contact us to learn more: